trunk-io/plugins/tests/readme.md

 ## Overview

-Thank you for contributing to the trunk plugins repository!
-We appreciate your support as we work to streamline the discovery, management and integration of new tools.

 We ask that new linter definitions in this repository add some basic testing logic.
 This should be a straightforward and simple process, with minimal overhead, but let us know if you need help!
 Please start by following the instructions below: